 Reach to Recovery International (RRI) serves as an umbrella organization for Reach to Recovery programs and similar programs and organizations throughout the world.
-RRI assists its affiliates in improving the quality of life for women with breast cancer and their families through peer support, advocacy and consumer involvement in research.
+RRI assists its affiliates in improving the quality of life of women with breast cancer and their families through peer support, advocacy, and consumer involvement in research.

 19th RRI Conference!